MikeTheHammer/wmul_test_utils/README.md

 6. `assert_lists_contain_same_items` asserts that every item in list one is also in list2 and vice-versa, in any order.

+7. `random_case_string` will take an input string and generate a new string from it with the case randomized.

+8. `multiple_random_case_strings` will take an input string, and an optional number of iterations, and return a list of strings with the case randomized.
+(By calling `random_case_string` multiple times.)

 ## make_namedtuple(class_name, **fields)

 `class_name`: The name of the tuple class.
 Same as `namedtuple(class_name=)`.